-This development has private roads that are to be maintained by a Homeowners' Association (HOA) or the District.
-A Multipurpose Maintenance Special Taxing District (Special Taxing District) has been created to maintain the development's infrastructure, such as private roadways, private area storm drainage, and landscaping, should the District be dissolved or fail to fulfill its maintenance obligations.
-The Special Taxing District will remain dormant until such time as the County determines to implement the Special Taxing District.
+This development, which consists of the Kingman Gate Development and the Keys Gate North Development, has private roads that are to be maintained by their respective Homeowners' Association (HOA) or the District.
+The Keys Gate Residential Multipurpose Maintenance Special Taxing District "Special Taxing District" was created by the Board on January 22, 2020, pursuant to Ordinance No. 20-6, to maintain the Kingman Gate Development.
+A petition to amend the Special Taxing District's boundaries to include the Keys Gate North Development has been submitted.
+The Special Taxing District will maintain the development's infrastructure, such as private roadways, private area storm drainage, and landscaping, should the HOAs or the District be dissolved or fail to fulfill its maintenance obligations.
+The Special Taxing District will continue remain dormant until such time as the County determines to implement the Special Taxing District.
 Oversight of CDDs is the responsibility of the State.